DualBrain/CheckersSolitaire/README.md

 Special Thanks:

-Thanks to <a href=http://www.jasonbock.net/>Jason Bock</a> for testing and providing feedback.
+Thanks to [Jason Bock](http://www.jasonbock.net/) for testing and providing feedback.